Skip to main content

 5.2 Communal Living Situations

 A screener may encounter a person living in a communal living situation or congregate living arrangement, like a dormitory, convent, or monastery.
 This person may lack experience performing certain tasks.
-Socioeconomic barriers, religious beliefs, or cultural norms may be factors that result in this person having fewer opportunities to perform select IADLs (e.g., making phone calls, managing a checkbook, driving, or food preparation).
-In a communal living situation, activities are often centralized and tasks assigned to certain individuals for the convenience of the community or setting.
+Socioeconomic barriers, religious beliefs, or cultural norms may be factors that result in this person having fewer opportunities to perform select IADLs (for example, making phone calls, managing a checkbook, driving, or food preparation).
+In a communal living situation, activities are often centralized, and tasks assigned to certain individuals for the convenience of the community or setting.

 When a person resides in a communal living situation, do not presume ADL and IADL tasks cannot be performed by the person unless a physical, cognitive, or memory loss impairment is evident.
 Assume the person can be independent when the opportunity and training are provided to learn new tasks.
 When a person is receiving assistance with an ADL/IADL task, or has no experience performing the task, the screener must: